Last Updated: August 12, 2024

 Agassi dated Barbra Streisand in the early 1990s.
 He married Brooke Shields in 1997.
 They divorced in 1999.
 On October 22, 2001, Agassi married retired tennis player Steffi Graf in an intimate ceremony at their Las Vegas home.
 They have two children, son Jaden, born in 2001, and daughter Jaz, born in 2003.
 The family resides in the Las Vegas community of Summerlin with Graf's mother, brother Michael, and his four kids.

 Agassi founded the Andre Agassi Charitable Association in 1994, which assists Las Vegas' young people.
-He was awarded the ATP Arthur Ashe Humanitarian award in 1995 for his efforts to help disadvantaged youth.
+He was awarded the ATP Arthur Ashe Humanitarian Award in 1995 for his efforts to help disadvantaged youth.
 He has been cited as the most charitable and socially involved player in professional tennis.
 He very well may be the most charitable athlete of his generation.

-Agassi's charities help in assisting children reach their athletic potential.
+Agassi's charities help in assisting children to reach their athletic potential.
 His Boys & Girls Club sees 2,000 children throughout the year and boasts a world-class junior tennis team.
 It also has a basketball program (the Agassi Stars) and a rigorous system that encourages a mix of academics and athletics.

 Career Earnings

-Agassi earned around $30 million in prize-money during his career.
-That puts him in sixth place overall in terms of on court career earnings, with only to Djokovic, Federer, Nadal, Sampras, and Murray earning more than Agassi to date.
+Agassi earned around $30 million in prize money during his career.
+That puts him in sixth place overall in terms of on-court career earnings, with only to Djokovic, Federer, Nadal, Sampras, and Murray earning more than Agassi to date.
 Most importantly, Andrew earned significantly more through endorsements.
-At his career peak he was making $25 million a year through endorsements with companies such as Nike, Canon, American Express, Kia Motors, Head and Adidas.
+At his career peak, he was making $25 million a year through endorsements with companies such as Nike, Canon, American Express, Kia Motors, Head, and Adidas.

 Endorsements